CloudLabsAI-Azure/Azure-Well-Architected-Framework/01-Exercise-1-Cost-Optimization.md

      ![](./media/costupd-05.png)

 16. In the Azure portal, navigate to the automation account **DSC-xxxx**.
 From the left pane select **Identity** given under _Account Settings_.
 The system-assigned identity you just created is represented here by an object ID.
-Click on the copy button to copy this **Object ID** and paste it in a text editor.
+Click on the copy button to copy this **Object ID** and paste it into a text editor.

     ![](./media/costupd-14.png)

-17. Now assign role to the managed identity you just created.
+17. Now assign the role to the managed identity you just created.
 It will allow the automation account to access the Azure resources.

-18. Copy and paste the following command in a text editor and replace the **[ObjectID]** with the value you copied in Step 16, same task.
+18. Copy and paste the following command in a text editor and replace the **[ObjectID]** with the value you copied in Step 16, the same task.

       ```
       $ObjectIDvalue = "[ObjectID]"